-To be completed by customer when there is complaint on the metering cost.
+To be completed by customer when there is a complaint on the metering cost.
 Information required must include the following:

-Name:

-Phone:

-Yes No I If yes, provide name and contact information:

-Yes No No

-☐ Interval metering costs (MG Regulation Section 3 (5))
+Contact person who submits the complaint notice: Name: Phone: If customer is represented by other party?
+Yes 🗌 No 🗌 In customer is represented by other party?
+If yes, provide name and contact information: Attached a copy of the MG project notice (Form A): Yes No Type of complaint: Interval metering costs (MG Regulation Section 3 (5)) Provide full details of the complaint: Other information attached: 1